berndporr/iir1/README.md

 simply divide by the sampling rate if given.
 Choose between:
  1. `setup`: sampling rate and the analogue cutoff frequencies
  2. `setupN`: normalised frequencies in 1/samples between f = 0..1/2 where 1/2 = Nyquist.

+By default `setup` uses the order supplied by the template argument but can be overridden by lower filter orders.

 See the header files in `\iir` or the documentation for the arguments of the `setup` commands.